szze/SpecFlowPlus-Resources/Excel-Feature-File-Format.md

 _Note:_ The rule descriptions use English Gherkin keywords, but the SpecFlow+ Excel plugin supports all 50+ languages supported by Gherkin itself.
 You can also use the different keyword variations as well (like `Scenario Outline` and `Scenario Template`).

+We recommend checking out our [sample Excel feature file](http://www.specflow.org/media/sfp_excel/Sample-ExcelFeature.feature.xlsx) before studying the detailed rules.

 * The Excel feature file has to use `.feature.xlsx` extension, e.g. `Calculator.feature.xlsx`.
 The [[build-time generation|Working with Generated files (SpecFlowPlus Excel)]] of SpecFlow will only convert Excel files in the project with this extension.
 * Consider the [[general cell conversion rules|Converting Excel Cells]], especially for non-string cell values.
 * You can use the Excel worksheets and cells for helper calculations and comments that should not be part of the feature file.
 SpecFlow+ Excel will ignore
   * the hidden sheets or the sheets with name prefixed with underscore (`_`)
   * the cell values that you put on the right side (separated by at least two empty cells)
+  * the rows where the first two cell is empty
 *  The step text can be split into multiple cells.
 The cells are merged with a single space during processing.
 * You can use Excel formulas anywhere in the document.
 The plugin processes the formula result.
 * Cell ranges can be used to specify Gherkin tables.
 These cell ranges has to be "indented" by one column, ie. the first cell has to be left empty.
+* The empty Excel rows are ignored.
+* Merged cells: Gherkin tables do not support merged cells, so merged cells are converted without merging, ie. the first cell will contain the value and the other cells will be empty.

 ## Excel features matching to the Gherkin feature file structure